 Church planting is usually lonely work.
 And we had greatly missed having a church family and regular fellowship since moving to this village 6 years ago.
 So why do we do it, you wonder?

 Because most larger Italian towns have bodies of believers.
 But most people in smaller towns and villages go through life without ever hearing a clear presentation of the Gospel.
 And without ever knowing the assurance of being saved.
 Italy has over 30,000 towns without witness.

 We try to establish fellowships in these areas.
 Because most of these country folk would never travel to “the city” for a church service.
 Even going to the nearer small towns becomes an ordeal for them.

-So we decided to join this church, about an 40 minutes from our house.
+So we decided to join this church for fellowship, about an 40 minutes from our house.
 At least until the Lord enables us to establish a body here.
-It’s what they call over here a historical church, meaning it’s been around quite a while.
-But it’s a growing vibrant fellowship with lots of young adults.
-Reminds me a lot of our church in Emilia Romagna!
+A growing vibrant fellowship with lots of young adults, it reminds me a lot of our church in Emilia Romagna!
 Both towns, in fact, have about 40,000 people.
-And it’s been great to be part of a family again!
+And it’s great to be part of a family again!

 Sadly, we haven’t made it down to Our summer base since summertime.
 We call it the summer base, but try to visit as often as we can.
 We were tied to home because of having our bathroom redone.
 But we hope to make it sometime during the Christmas season school break.
 Perhaps after a visit to our northern church.
 Please pray that this will be possible.
 And that we won’t freeze to death.
 We still have not been able to install a proper heating stove and up there in the mountains it gets quite cold!

 Thank you for keeping us in your prayers, and Happy Thanksgiving from Italy – even though it isn’t a holiday here!